mihdan/mihdan-elementor-yandex-maps/readme.txt

 = 1.3.6 (26.05.2020) =
 * WPCS
-* Add border-radius support
+* Add border-radius support for maps
-* Add custom marker
+* Add custom marker for maps
+* Add custom icon for widget

 = 1.3.5 (26.05.2020) =
 * Added dynamic tags for icon and hint caption and content